Best bin first

 Best bin first is a search algorithm that is designed to efficiently find an approximate solution to the nearest neighbor search problem in very-high-dimensional spaces.
-The algorithm is based on a variant of the kd-tree search algorithm which makes indexing higher-dimensional spaces possible.
+The algorithm is based on a variant of the k-d tree search algorithm which makes indexing higher-dimensional spaces possible.
 Best bin first is an approximate algorithm which returns the nearest neighbor for a large fraction of queries and a very close neighbor otherwise.